 The focus on following, contributing, and promoting articles all add to this feeling and it makes Medium all the better for it.
 These types of community features are completely absent from WordPress.

-WordPress.com and Medium are mainly for writing-focused websites.
+Medium and WordPress.com are mainly for writing-focused websites.
 On WordPress.com, there’s a great deal more room for flexibility since there are simply more options to choose from.

 If you run your own installation of WordPress, that’s when things really start opening up.
 Whether you want a chat application or a website to sell your music or handmade bottle openers — you can do it all.

-If you are a medium user and you are not satisfied from the same.
-You want to migrate from medium to WordPress, so let’s have a look:
+If you are a medium user and you are not satisfied with the same.
+You can migrate from medium to WordPress, so let’s have a look:

 Step 1.
 Install and Setup WordPress